zksecurity/RFCs/source/starknet/fri.md

 p_1((v'^2) = p_0(v) + p_0(-v) + \zeta_0 \cdot \frac{p_0(v) - p_0(-v)}{v'}
 $$

-Note: we assume no skipped layers.

-TODO: the first layer has an enforced step_size of 0 right?
+<aside class="note">we assume no skipped layers, which is always the case in this specification for the first layer's reduction.</aside>

 After that, everything happens as normal (except that now the prover uses the original evaluation domain instead of a coset to evaluate and commit to the layer polynomials).